jazz-it/wii/README.md

 # wii
 **What's In It?**

 Prints a short summary of specific content types recursively by listing corresponding disk usage for each directory.
 The script will order results by size in reverse.
-If there are many directories found, the script will limit the output to top 50 largest directories.
+If you run the script without any arguments and if many directories  are found, the output will be truncated to top 50 largest directories (by default).

 > This project may be used as a demonstration for `du` project as a usecase for a new `--include` parameter.
 > Users would be able to measure disk usage of specific file types, which is currently not supported.